jayshree-pillai/rag_demo/README.md

-# Enterprise RAG / CAR Architecture Demo
+# Enterprise RAG /  Architecture Demo

-A compact, interview-focused Python project that demonstrates the core building blocks of a production-style Retrieval-Augmented Generation (RAG) platform for credit-analysis / CAR workflows.
+A compact, interview-focused Python project that demonstrates the core building blocks of a production-style Retrieval-Augmented Generation (RAG) platform .

 The goal of this repo is **not** to be a full production application.
-It is intentionally kept small enough to explain and reproduce during a technical interview while still showing real architectural patterns: API contracts, asynchronous ingestion, vector indexing, multi-source retrieval, LangGraph orchestration, reranking, guardrails, evaluation, retry/fallback logic, and CAR-generation workflow design.
+It is intentionally kept small enough to explain and reproduce during a technical interview while still showing real architectural patterns: API contracts, asynchronous ingestion, vector indexing, multi-source retrieval, LangGraph orchestration, reranking, guardrails, evaluation, retry/fallback logic, and --Narrative---generation workflow design.

 ---